gilledebast/Google-Location-History-to-Graphic/README.md

 ### Google Location History to GRAPHIC
-From Processing via DXF
+From Processing via PDF

-Create graphism from google Location History
+Create landscape from google Location History